jeremyrdavis/dddhexagonalworkshop-01/README.md

 **Implementation**

 A Domain Event is a record of some business-significant occurrence in a Bounded Context.
 It's obviously significant that an attendee has registered because that's how conferences make money, but it's also significant because other parts of the system need to respond to the registration.
 For this iteration, we'll use a minimal event with only the attendee's email address.
-Update the AttendeeRegisteredEvent with the email:
+Update  `AttendeeRegisteredEvent.java` with the email:

 ```java
 package dddhexagonalworkshop.conference.attendees.domain.events;